 This guide has general information about Personal Income tax for Massachusetts residents.
 It is not designed to address all questions which may arise nor to address complex issues in detail.
 Nothing contained herein supersedes, alters or otherwise changes any provision of the Massachusetts General Laws, Massachusetts Department of Revenue Regulations, Department rulings or any other sources of the law.

-Massachusetts has a 5.1% tax on both earned (salaries, wages, tips, commissions) and unearned (interest, dividends and capital gains) income.
+For tax year 2018, Massachusetts had a 5.1% tax on both earned (salaries, wages, tips, commissions) and unearned (interest, dividends and capital gains) income.
+The tax rate was lowered to 5.05% for tax years beginning January 1, 2019, and after.
 Certain capital gains are taxed at 12%.

 Everyone whose Massachusetts gross income is $8,000 or more must file a Massachusetts personal income tax return on or by April 15th following the end of every tax year.
 If the due date falls on a Saturday, Sunday, or legal holiday, the due date is the next business day.

 If you've made an error on a return you've already filed, file an amended return.

 Yearly Tax Changes

 Before filling out your yearly personal income tax return, it's a good idea to check if there have been tax changes.

 - Penalty for Failure to Obtain Health Insurance

 - Annual Update of Circuit Breaker Tax Credit

 - Employer-Provided Parking, Transit Pass, and Commuter Highway Vehicle Benefits Exclusion Amounts